-I am currently an Assistant Professor of Sociology at Hartwick College in the Catskill Mountains.
+I am currently an Assistant Professor of Sociology at Lake Tahoe Community College.
 I received my PhD from the Department of Sociology at the University of California, Irvine.
 I hold advanced degrees in Political Science and Policy Analysis.
 My research interests include: social movements, (cr)immigration, race/ethnicity, indigenous studies, food, public sociology, and technology.
 I have worked as a tenure-track faculty member at the the University of Maine and at Hartwick College.

 My Work has appeared in academic journals, such as Mobilization, Research in Social Movements, Conflict, and Change, Sociology Compass, and in edited volumes, such as Players and Arenas: The Interactive Dynamics of Protest and in The Oxford Handbook of U.S. Social Policy.

 I am currently a Faculty Fellow with the Margaret Chase Smith Policy Center and the Maine Freedom & Captivity Advisory Board.
 Recently, I also worked as a user experience research intern at Google, performing a longitudinal study on critical user journeys.
 In addition, I worked as a research fellow investigating the intersection of technology, higher education, and social movements as a research fellow with the Digital Media and Learning Research Hub for the Connected Learning Research Network, with Mimi Ito.
 In this capacity, I evaluated and assessed how technology is used in multiple pedagogical environments.